srykov/fend-portfolio/README.md

 # Portfolio Project
 This was a project that I developed as part of my [Front-End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-I was given a PDF mockup of a portfolio site to tranlate into a web page using HTML and CSS.
+I was given a PDF mockup of a portfolio site to translate into a web page using HTML and CSS.
 I chose to customize the content and spotlight my love of the outdoors.

 ## Contributing